hitchco-mk4/Display-Software/README.md

 ### Attaching to Running Session

-By default, HUD-pc runs on boot using an [autostart script](http://www.esologic.com/?p=2573) that runs `npm start` in a screen session.
+By default, Display-Software runs on boot using an [autostart script](http://www.esologic.com/?p=2573) that runs `npm start` in a screen session.
 To get access to that screen session to stop it, or observe debug information, run the following commands:

 ```
 screen -list